-Department of Chemistry, Miranda House offers and add-on certificate course GREEN CHEMISTRY AND ENVIRONMENT.
-The course curriculum includes lectures, practicals, field visit and presentations/ assignments by the students on topics related to the course.
-Eminent scientists from Delhi and other parts of the country are invited to deliver lectures on a variety of topics, like the basic principles of green chemistry, need of adopting green practices in research and development, education and industry.
+The course curriculum includes lectures, practical, field visit and presentations/assignments by the students on topics related to the course.
+Eminent scientists from Delhi and other parts of the country are invited to deliver lectures on a variety of topics related to 'Nanochemistry'.